FYT3RP4TIL/NewsClassify-N-Gram/README.md

    macro avg       0.86      0.86      0.86      1105
 weighted avg       0.86      0.86      0.86      1105
 ```

+## Results Breakdown

+- **Overall Accuracy**: 0.86 (86%)

+- **Per-Class Performance**:
+  - Class 0 (BUSINESS):
+    - Precision: 0.80
+    - Recall: 0.88
+    - F1-score: 0.84
+  - Class 1 (SPORTS):
+    - Precision: 0.92
+    - Recall: 0.82
+    - F1-score: 0.87
+  - Class 2 (CRIME):
+    - Precision: 0.83
+    - Recall: 0.92
+    - F1-score: 0.87
+  - Class 3 (SCIENCE):
+    - Precision: 0.90
+    - Recall: 0.81
+    - F1-score: 0.85

+## Analysis

+1. **Balanced Performance**: The model shows consistent performance across all classes, with F1-scores ranging from 0.84 to 0.87.
+This indicates that the preprocessing and balanced dataset have helped in achieving uniform classification across categories.

+2. **High Precision for SPORTS**: The model is particularly good at identifying SPORTS articles correctly, with a precision of 0.92.
+This means when it predicts an article is about sports, it's right 92% of the time.

+3. **High Recall for CRIME**: The model catches 92% of all CRIME articles in the dataset, showing high sensitivity for this category.

+4. **Room for Improvement**: While the overall performance is good, there's still room for improvement, especially in the recall for SCIENCE articles and precision for BUSINESS articles.

+5. **Effectiveness of Preprocessing**: The improvement in performance compared to models without preprocessing demonstrates the value of the text cleaning and lemmatization steps.

+This model's performance suggests that the combination of text preprocessing and using 1-2 grams effectively captures the distinctive features of each news category, leading to accurate classification.

 The best performance was achieved using 1-2 grams with text preprocessing, reaching an accuracy of 0.86.